 The next day they called me and said I only had an oath.
 I...
 Read more »

 Court issued Certified Letters Testamentary 'should' be all you need.
 It does appear that the staff at the bank are not well versed in this area, which can be extremely frustrating.
-The 'notice of entry' they are asking for may just be the Notice of Entry of Order which would have been filed...Read more »
+The 'notice of entry' they are asking for may just be the Notice of Entry of Order which would...Read more »

 Deed upon death leaves property to myself and my sister as JT.
 Will leaves property to my sister only unless she sells it, at which time the proceeds go to the 5 heirs as stated in the will.
 I am the financial guardian for his estate.
 My father passed away, last month, my mother in 2014.
 We plan to...
 Read more »